 Math contents today are well rendered in Firefox and WebKit-based browsers.
 We believe they will be greatly accessible once MathML gets implemented in the most widely used browser, Chrome, which accounts for 60% of market share in desktop and 85% of market share in mobile platforms.
-We are seeking funding from the STEM publishing industry and organizations from the education and scientific sector that would benefit from the MathML implementation in Chromium.
+We are seeking funding from the STEM publishing industry and organizations from the education and scientific sector that would benefit from the MathML implementation in Chrome and other Chromium-based browsers.

 Why fund raising?
 MathML implementation requires a substantial development effort that requires a team of browser experts working for more than a year to ship the initial implementation.
 This is one of the main reasons why we think collective funding is a great initiative as it would mean enabling MathML in all open source browsers with partial investment from the beneficiary organization.